 Operation Wrath of Merlin.

-Of course, officially, it did not exist.
+Of course, officially, Operation Wrath of Merlin did not exist.

-Arcane magic, forces that I never want to deal with again were the norm in the Department of Mysteries.
+Arcane magic, the deep knowledge, forces that I did not fully understand – these were the norm in the Department of Mysteries.
 Under the tutelage of X and Y, I learned to use them, to embrace the knowledge and power contained within those bleak stone walls deep underground London.
 I got a three month crash course in combat magic that taught me more than three years of Auror training possibly could.

 And it was there I learned how to kill.

-Kingsley summed it up quite nicely:
+Kingsley had summed it up quite nicely:

 "You can't plan and carry out a Dark Magic attack when you're too busy looking over your shoulder in fear that Harry Potter will be there."

-"He's about 20 feet in front of you."
+"He's about twenty feet in front of you."

 I saw my target burrowed into the undergrowth, beneath a massive oak.
 This was too easy.
 I inched closer, my feet catlike in their movement.
 Stealth was essential.
-Another lesson in my time at the Department of Mysteries.
+Another lesson from my time in the Department of Mysteries.

-"Please…" His voice was a hollow whisper.
+"Please…" His voice was a hollow whisper, hoarse from running.

 I had to remind myself why I was doing this, why he deserved this fate.

 "You slaughtered entire families," I said.
 My voice was not my own.

 I aimed my wand.

 And then he was no more.
 His body lay prone in the undergrowth.